gvwilson/thirdbit/src/fiction/madica/index.md

 ## Lasers!

-"A snarkasaurus, actually," the little creature replied with a sniff.
+"A snarkasaurus, actually,"
+the little creature replied with a sniff.
 "Now can we please get inside before—uh oh."
 It dove into the snowbox and pulled Madica's bucket on top of itself.
 A second later Madica heard the now-familiar *zzzZZZing! zzzZZZing!*

-"Quick!" said a muffled, tinny voice.
+"Quick!" said the dinosaur's muffled voice.
 "Look busy!"

-Not knowing what else to do, Madica bent down to pick up her shovel.
+Not knowing what else to do,
+Madica bent down to pick up her shovel.
+*Bang!*
-*Bang!* "Ow!" she exclaimed, rubbing her nose.
+"Ow!" she exclaimed, rubbing her nose.
 She had forgotten about the invisible flying saucer.

-Laurellen knelt down beside her and started scooping snow into a big, messy pile.
+Laurellen knelt beside her
+and started scooping snow into a big, messy pile.
 "Who are they?" she whispered loudly.
 "And why are they after you?"

 "They probably want their saucer back," the little voice replied.
 "Now shush!
 If they point a listenator this way, they'll hear you!"

 The two girls busied themselves shovelling.
-From the look on Laurellen's face, Madica could tell they were thinking the same thing.
+From the look on Laurellen's face,
+Madica could tell they were thinking the same thing.
 *Their* saucer?
 Had the little dinosaur stolen it?

 "Are you a thief?"
 Laurellen whispered.

 "What?
 No!" the little voice said.
 "I'm a *pirate*."
 The bucket tilted back cautiously.
 "Now can we *please* get me inside?
 The saucer's invisibilator won't fool them forever."

 Madica exchanged another look with Laurellen.
 Talking to a tiny dinosaur pirate from outer space in her back yard was one thing.
 Sneaking one into her house was completely another.
 If her dad found out—

 "Maaadicaaa!
 Laureeellen!
 Time to come in!"

+*Clang!*
-*Clang!* The bucket toppled backward.
-The little dinosaur pointed its right arm wildly one way and then another.
+The bucket toppled backward.
+The little dinosaur pointed its arm wildly one way and then another.
 "What was that!?"

 "It's just my dad!"
 Madica hissed.
-She didn't know what the blinking red light on the dinosaur's wrist was, but she had the feeling it wasn't good.
+She didn't know what the blinking red light on the dinosaur's wrist was, but she was sure it wasn't good.

-"Come on, girls!"
+"Come on girls!"

-"Coming, dad!"
+"Coming!"
 Madica hollered back.
 She thought furiously for a moment.
 "Can you make yourself invisible?" she asked.

 "Of course not," the dinosaur snapped.
-"If I did that, how would I ever find the switch to make myself visible again?"
+"If I did that,
+how would I ever find the switch to make myself visible again?"

 Madica and Laurellen looked at each other.
 Madica took a deep breath.
+"All right,
-"All right, then here's what we're going to do."
+then here's my plan."

 Madica opened the back door a few seconds later.
-Her dad was already chopping vegetables for dinner.

 "Hi, dad," she said as casually as she could.

 "Hi, squidge.
 Hi, Loolee."
-Her dad glanced at what she was carrying.
+Her dad looked up from the vegetables he was chopping and nodded at what she was carrying.
 "Is that new?"

 "Um, this?"
+Madica said,
-Madica said, holding up the silver spaceman hanging limply in her hand.
+glancing at the silver spaceman hanging limply in her hand.
 "It's, um, it's Zizzy's?
 We borrowed it so we can have a tea party with Mrs. Mop and Frankenprincess?"

 "Cool.
 Have fun."
-Her dad was already back to his carrots and broccoli.

-Madica heaved a silent sigh of relief and hurried down the hall with Laurellen right behind her.
+Madica heaved a silent sigh of relief and hurried down the hall with Laurellen behind her as her dad started chopping another carrot.
 "Who's Zizzy?"
 Laurellen whispered.

 "I made it up," Madica whispered back.
 "He can't ever keep my friends' name straight."

-As they reached the bottom of the stairs, she glanced out the living room window and stopped so fast that Laurellen bumped into her.
-There, sitting in a neat row, were three black cats.
+As they reached the stairs,
+she glanced out the living room window and stopped so fast that Laurellen bumped into her.
+There,
+sitting in a neat row,
+were three black cats.
 And judging from the way their ears were laid flat on their heads, they were *not* pleased.

 "Hsst!" the dinosaur whispered.
+Its back was to the window,
+so it couldn't see the cats.
 "What's happening?"
-Its back was to the window, so it wouldn't see the cats.

 "Nothing," Madica whispered back, shushing Laurellen's question with her hand.
-One thing at a time—they needed to hide the dinosaur in her room before her mom got home.
-Her dad might not wonder where who Zizzy was, or where this new toy had come from, but getting anything past her mom was a different story…
+One thing at a time—they needed to hide the dinosaur before her mom got home.
+Her dad might not wonder where this new "toy" had come from, but getting anything past her mom was a different story.

-Madica's room was exactly as she had left it that morning: dolls and stuffed animals tangled in the blanket on her bed, clothes she had decided not to wear lying on the floor, a stack of library books that hadn't quite tipped over yet, and in the corner, four doll-sized chairs, a table to match, and the tea set Grandma had given her for her fifth birthday.
+Madica's room was exactly as she had left it that morning.
+Dolls and stuffed animals were tangled in the blanket on her bed, clothes she had decided not to wear lay on the floor, and a stack of library books hadn't quite tipped over yet.
+In the corner stood four doll-sized chairs, a table to match, and the tea set Grandma had given her for her fifth birthday.

 She let out a whoosh.

-"We made it," she said, setting the dinosaur down on its feet.
+"We made it," she said,
+setting the dinosaur down on its feet.

 "About time," the dinosaur grumbled.
-"Much more of that and my arm would have come out of its socket." *Ping!* It made its bubble helmet transparent again and looked around the room.
+"Much more of that and my arm would have come out of its socket."
+*Ping!*
+It made its bubble helmet transparent again and looked around the room.

 "Well excuse *me*," Madica muttered under her breath.
 "Don't they have manners on your planet?"
 She pulled her two favorite dolls off her bed and plunked them down at the toy table.
 "This is Mrs. Mop, and this is Frankenprincess.
 I'll put them in these seats.
-If anyone comes upstairs, you sit in this one and don't move."
+If anyone comes upstairs,
+you sit in this one and don't move."

-The dinosaur nodded sharply, then held out its paw to Mrs. Mop.
+The dinosaur nodded sharply, then held out its gloved hand to Mrs. Mop.
 "Greetings, Earth comrade!"

 A moment passed.
-It lowered its paw (or hand).
+It lowered its hand.
 "Hmph.
 Don't *you* have manners on *your* planet?"

-"They're just dolls," Madica explained, feeling slightly embarrassed.
+"They're just dolls," Madica explained, feeling vaguely embarrassed.

+"Well, *obviously*,"
-"Well, obviously."
-The little dinosaur sounded impatient.
+the little dinosaur huffed.
 "But are they *brave* dolls?
 Will they defend the house when the attack starts?"

 "Attack?"
 Laurellen crossed her arms.
 "What attack?
 Who's going to attack us?"

-"The other dinosaurs," the dinosaur explained patiently.
+"The other dinosaurs," the dinosaur explained impatiently.
 "The real ones.
 They're not just going to hyperzoom away and leave me here, are they?"

-Madica sat down on the edge of her bed, her head whirling!
-She opened her mouth without even knowing which question was going to spill out of it when the dinosaur suddenly barked, "Look out—a ninja!"
-It jumped up from its seat at the tea party table and pointed its right arm at the window.
+Madica sat down on the edge of her bed, her head whirling.
+She opened her mouth
+without even knowing which question was going to spill out of it when the dinosaur suddenly barked,
+"Look out—a ninja!"
+It jumped up from its seat

-There, with its feet tucked underneath it, was a single black cat, and it was looking straight at them.
+and pointed its arm at the window where a single black cat was looking straight at them.

 "That's not a ninja," Madica said scornfully.
 "That's just a cat."

 Before Madica could answer, a now-familiar *zzzZZZing!* filled the air.
-The cat leaped out of sight as a silver saucer sank down in front of the window as lightly as a balloon.
+The cat leaped out of sight
+as a silver saucer floated down in front of the window as lightly as a balloon.
 The little dinosaur threw itself under the bed.
-An instant later, a bright red beam of light shot through the window and blew Mrs. Mop's head into a thousand smoldering pieces.
+An instant later,
+a bright red beam of light shot through the window and blew Mrs. Mop's head into a thousand smoldering pieces.

 </section>